sillvva/sillvva-search/README.md

 ## The `JSONSearchParser` Class

-`JSONSearchParser` is a class that extends the [`QueryParser`](#the-queryparser-class) class and provides a filter method that filters an array of JSON data using a search query.
+`JSONSearchParser` is a class that extends the [`QueryParser`](#the-queryparser-class) class and provides a filter method that filters and sosrts an array of JSON data using a search query.

 ```ts
 import { JSONSearchParser } from "@sillvva/search/json";